 These data will be used to calculate first year student persistence and progression rates.
-For fouryear colleges and universities, the progression rate is the sum of the baccalaureate seekers who completed the baccalaureate, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
-For two-year colleges and technical institutions it is the sum of the students who complete degrees or certificates below the bachelor's level, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
+For four-year colleges and universities, the progression rate is the sum of the bachelor's degree seekers who completed the bachelor's degree, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
+For two-year colleges and technical institutions it is the sum of the students who completed degrees or certificates below the bachelor's level, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
 A 10-year rate for four-year schools and a 6-year rate for two-year schools are also reported.

-These data will be used to calculate first year persistence rates for full-time, first-time baccalaureate seekers at four-year colleges and universities and to calculate first year persistence rates for full-time, first-time degree or certificate seekers at two-year colleges or technical institutes.
-The persistence rates are the sum of students still enrolled and those who transferred by the end of the fall term immediately subsequent to the fall of the students' first enrollment, divided by the adjusted cohort.
+These data will be used to calculate first year persistence rates for full-time, first-time bachelor's degree seekers at four-year colleges and universities and to calculate first year persistence rates for full-time, first-time degree/certificate seekers at two-year colleges or technical institutes.
+The persistence rate is the sum of degree/certificate seekers still enrolled and those who transferred by the end of the fall term immediately subsequent to the fall of the students' first enrollment, divided by the adjusted cohort.